 The size of the face (from the bottom of the chin to the top of the head (excluding the hair)) varies from country to country.
 In most cases, your face needs to take up around 70 – 80 percent of the frame and you should see the top of the shoulders.
 More and more countries transfer to digital public services and accept digital photo format, specifying dimensions in pixels and file size.

 What are the international mandatory regulations for passport photo?

 The general rule is that photo must be taken recently (usually no longer than 6 months, but depends on the country).
 It should clearly resemble you and be easily read by biometric machines in airports.

 1. LIGHTING/ COLOR

 The photo should have a good balance between overexposure and underexposure.
 It should be high contrast, with no shadow on the face or in the background.
 A color photo is required for digital format, and a black and white photograph is recommended for printed forms, but colour is also accepted.

 2. PHOTO QUALITY

 The background should be in plain color.
-In Ireland, it needs to be plain, more specifically cream, white or light-coloured background.
+In Ireland, it needs to be plain, more specifically cream, white or light grey.
 No objects should be visible within the background.